 Aug.
 2, 1920 - Alabama author Lonnie Coleman was born in Bartow, Ga.

 Aug.
 2, 1921 - Eight White Sox players were acquitted of throwing the 1919 World Series.

 Aug.
-2, 1923 - Warren G. Harding, 29th President of the United States, passed away while in office from a stroke at a hotel in San Francisco, Calif. at the age of 57.
+2, 1923 - Warren Gamaliel Harding, 29th President of the United States, passed away while in office from a stroke at a hotel in San Francisco, Calif. at the age of 57.
 Harding was returning from a presidential tour of Alaska and the West Coast, a journey some believed he had embarked on to escape the rumors circulating in Washington of corruption in his administration.
-Harding was the great-grandson of Conecuh County’s Henchie Warren, who is said to have hid a chest of gold in Shipps Pond during the Civil War.
+He was buried in Harding Memorial Park in Mario, Ohio.
+Harding was the great-grandson of Conecuh County’s Henchie Warren, who is buried at Old Sparta.

 Aug.
 2, 1924 – Novelist, essayist and activist James Baldwin, the author of “Go Tell It on the Mountain,” was born in Harlem, N.Y.